Please ensure your project follows these rules...

 Challenge Awards are provided to the top projects within a challenge topic.
 Challenge Category winners will be provided with a certificate and $100 cash award.
 In the event of low numbers of projects in certain age groups, challenge award categories may be combined at the discretion of the judges.

 In particular note that any project involving humans or animal participation in any way must be pre-approved by the ORSF Committee, using the appropriate forms and instructions from YSC.
+Please remember to complete all applicable ethics and safety forms.

 The safety of ORSF participants and visitors is critical to the success of the fair.
 Every effort has been made to keep the number of safety rules and regulations to a reasonable level.
 However, appropriate precautions must be taken to minimize the possibility of personal injury and property damage.